CGJennings/se3docs/docs/um-ui-menu.md

 ### Context Bar

 Toggles whether the [context bar](um-ui-context-bar.md) is visible.
-This is a small floating toolbar that pops up next to whatever text field or deck page you are editing.
+This is a small floating tool bar that pops up next to whatever text field or deck page you are editing.
 It adjusts the options it shows depending to what you are editing.

 ### Object Handles